-It is not our responsibility in The Language Body to decide whether abuse has occurred or if a child or young person or adult is at significant risk of harm from someone.
+It is not our responsibility in The Language Body to decide whether or not abuse has occurred or if a child or young person or adult is at significant risk of harm from someone.

-We do, however, have both a responsibility and duty to act: Staff/volunteers should report any safeguarding concerns or incidents to the Designated Liaison Person so that the appropriate agencies can investigate and take any necessary action to protect the child, young person, or adult.
+We do, however, have both a responsibility and duty to act: Staff/volunteers should report any safeguarding concerns or incidents to the Designated Safeguarding Officer so that the appropriate agencies can investigate and take any necessary action to protect the child, young person, or adult.